Introducing Badlands National Park

-The park's north unit gets the most visitors; the Hwy 240 loop road is easily reached from I-90 (exits 110 and 131) and you can drive it in an hour if you're in a hurry (and not stuck behind an RV).
+The park's north unit gets the most visitors; the Hwy 240 Badlands Loop Rd is easily reached from I-90 (exits 110 and 131) and you can drive it in an hour if you're in a hurry (and not stuck behind an RV).
 Lookouts and vistas abound.

 The Ben Reifel Visitor Center has good exhibits and advice for ways to ditch your car to appreciate the geologic wonders.
 The White River Visitor Center is small.
 A seven-day pass costs $15 for cars and $7 for cyclists.

 Neither the developed Cedar Pass Campground or primitive Sage Creek Campground take reservations.
 Hotels can be found on I-90 in Kadoka and Wall, or stay at a cozy cabin inside the park at Cedar Pass Lodge.
 There is a restaurant and shops.